volmex/volmex/README.md

 # systemctl status volmex
 ```

 + Volmex should be started before Docker - which is configured in the service file.
-That's why is sufficient to `systemctl restart docker`.
+That's why it's sufficient to `systemctl restart docker`.

 ## Demo